phinx110/tello_ctrl_cpp/README.md

 #### State machine

 Image below is the state machine.
 Press 'q' to either liftoff, land or abort search, and 'w' to search for the Aruco marker.
+Blue arrows represent a transition duo to input from sub_key_input and red arrows represent a transition done by the controller itself.

 ![alt text](https://raw.githubusercontent.com/phinx110/tello_ctrl_cpp/master/state_machine.png)